MiSikora/laboratory/library/docs/qa-module.md

 ![Hyperion](images/hyperion_screenshot.jpg){: style="width:480px" .center }

-If you'd like to position the Laboratory menu item in a different place on the menu you can override the string id resource.
+If you'd like to position the Laboratory menu item in a different place on the menu, you can override the string id resource.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>